enviconnect/public-inductionzone-policies/policies.md

 By registering or subscribing you agree to receive emails from us that we think are relevant to you.

 These services will be provided by a third party and by subscribing or registering you will be agreeing to their terms and conditions.
 These services allow you to unsubscribe at will.

+## Data pipelines
+We use [Zapier](https://www.zapier.com) to synchronize data across our services, in line with this policy.
+Check out their data policy, [here](https://zapier.com/help/account/data-management/data-privacy-at-zapier).
+They act as a data processor on our behalf and we remain the data controllers.

 # Data sharing
 We will not share your data with any third party.